Syed Waseem Akhtar: Early life and education

+Family

+His son, Dr. Hafiz Syed Umar Abdur Rehman, is a renowned ophthalmologist in Bahawalpur.
+He obtained his Bachelor of Medicine and Bachelor of Surgery (MBBS) degree and is a Fellow of the College of Physicians and Surgeons (FCPS).
+Dr. Rehman worked at Cork University Hospital from 2017 to 2018 and at University Hospital Limerick from 2018 to 2019.

 Political career

-He ran for the seat of the Provincial Assembly of the Punjab as a candidate of Islami Jamhoori Ittehad (IJI) from Constituency PP-222 (Bahawalpur-V) in 1988 Pakistani general election but was unsuccessful.
+He ran for the seat of the Provincial Assembly of the Punjab as a candidate of Islami Jamhoori Ittehad (IJI) from Constituency PP-222 (Bahawalpur-V) in the 1988 Pakistani general election but was unsuccessful.
 He received 11,752 votes and lost the seat to a candidate of Pakistan Peoples Party (PPP).

-He was elected to the Provincial Assembly of the Punjab as a candidate of IJI from Constituency PP-271 (Bahawalpur-V) in 1990 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as a candidate of IJI from Constituency PP-271 (Bahawalpur-V) in the 1990 Pakistani general election.
 He received 32,382 votes and defeated a candidate of Pakistan Democratic Alliance.

-He ran for the seat of the Provincial Assembly of the Punjab as a candidate of Pakistan Islamic Front (PIF) from Constituency PP-271 (Bahawalpur-V) in 1993 Pakistani general election but was unsuccessful.
+He ran for the seat of the Provincial Assembly of the Punjab as a candidate of Pakistan Islamic Front (PIF) from Constituency PP-271 (Bahawalpur-V) in the 1993 Pakistani general election but was unsuccessful.
 He received 5,312 votes and lost the seat to a candidate of Pakistan Muslim League (N) (PML-N).

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of Muttahida Majlis-e-Amal from Constituency PP-271 (Bahawalpur-V) in 2002 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of Muttahida Majlis-e-Amal from Constituency PP-271 (Bahawalpur-V) in the 2002 Pakistani general election.
 He received 21,078 votes and defeated a candidate of PPP.

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of Jamaat-e-Islami Pakistan from Constituency PP-271 (Bahawalpur-V) in 2013 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of Jamaat-e-Islami Pakistan from Constituency PP-271 (Bahawalpur-V) in the 2013 Pakistani general election.